-The policy is also driven by 3 key National guidance documents:
+The policy is also driven by 4 key national guidance documents:

-Guidance Policy Link Curriculum for Excellence (CfE) Health and well-being experiences and outcomes are embedded in the delivery of this policy.
+Guidance Policy Link Curriculum for Excellence (CfE) Health and wellbeing experiences and outcomes are embedded in the delivery of this policy.
 The CfE principles are also strongly supported.
 Getting it Right for Every Child (GIRFEC) The ultimate aim of the policy is that it supports learners to be safe, healthy, achieving, nurtured, active, respected and responsible and included.
-This is embedded in both the development and delivery of the policy is partnership working Included, Engaged and Involved (IEI) The policy aims to prevent exclusions.
-If exclusions happen our procedures are based on IEI guidelines.
+This is embedded in both the development and delivery of the policy through a culture of partnership working Included, Engaged and Involved (IEI) (Part 2) To support whole school communities, learning establishments and their partners to keep all children and young people fully included, engaged and involved in the education wherever this takes place.
+It also focuses on improving outcomes for all Scotland's children and young people with a particular focus on those who are at risk of exclusion.
+National Improvement Framework for Scottish Education The Framework is intended to drive both excellence and equity in Scottish education.